okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 </tr>
 </table>

-Notice that both the `file id` foreign key and the `tag id` foreign key can be repated.
+Notice that both the `file id` foreign key and the `tag id` foreign key can be repeated.
 Imagine having particular files and tags with these ids.
 This table relates the two to one another.

-Given tables like these and forein keys, SQL then provides a way to `join` the attributes in tables together in order as you fetch particular rows from each one.
+Given tables like these and foreign keys, SQL then provides a way to `join` the attributes in tables together as you fetch particular rows from each one.

 Importantly for SQL databases, the values in a particular column for a particular row must be a simple data type such as a date, number, boolean or text.
 A column cannot itself contain another table or complex collection of data points.